huggingface/huggingface_hub/docs/source/en/package_reference/inference_endpoints.md

 The main dataclass is [`InferenceEndpoint`].
 It contains information about a deployed `InferenceEndpoint`, including its configuration and current state.
 Once deployed, you can run inference on the Endpoint using the  [`InferenceEndpoint.client`] and [`InferenceEndpoint.async_client`] properties that respectively return an [`InferenceClient`] and an [`AsyncInferenceClient`] object.

 [[autodoc]] InferenceEndpoint
+  - from_raw
+  - client
+  - async_client
+  - all

 ## InferenceEndpointStatus